Superpose: Rigid-group / Flexible Structure Overlay

 Commands

-Within the program (Superpose> prompt), available commands are listed with help -a; help about command is provided by help command, and for all commands by help -rl.
+Within the program (pasto.superpose> prompt), commands are listed with pasto.superpose ‣ help with the -v option to list synopses, help command for details on command, help -l for details on all commands and help -rl to descend recursively through subcommands.
 The help text is reproduced later in this document.

 Examples